dostoievskiab/dostoievskiab/README.md

 # 😁 Hi!
 I'm Dostoievski Batista
-But everyone calls me Dosto!
+But everyone calls me **Dosto**!
 I like to mess with computers and tech stuff!

-Here you will find some of my work, they are mainly divided into two topics:
-- **[learning](https://github.com/dostoievskiab?tab=repositories&q=topic%3Alearning)** - where you will find repositories containing technologies I use everyday or some that I'm still learning.
+Here you will find some repositories containing technologies I use everyday or some that I'm still learning.
-- **[interview-test](https://github.com/dostoievskiab?tab=repositories&q=topic%3Ainterview-test)** - repositories containing interview test that I have done for companies.

 You should find a **README.md** file in every repository that will give a glimpse of what I'm doing there, which technologies I used and how I applied them.